DuckDB: Comparison

 DuckDB in its OLAP niche does not compete with the traditional DBMS like MSSQL, PostgreSQL and Oracle database.
 While using SQL for queries, DuckDB targets serverless applications and provides extremely fast responses using either Apache Parquet files or its own format for storage.
 These attributes make it a popular choice for large dataset analysis in interactive mode.

 Commercial use

 DuckDB is used at Facebook, Google, and Airbnb.

-DuckDB co-author Mühleisen also runs a support and consultancy firm for the software, DuckDB Labs.
+DuckDB co-author Mühleisen also runs a support and consultancy firm for the software, DuckLabs.
 The company has chosen not to take venture capital funding, stating "We feel investment would force the project direction towards monetization, and we would much prefer keeping DuckDB open and available for as many people as possible".
 Another company, MotherDuck, has received $100 million funding for its data platform based on DuckDB, with investors including Andreessen Horowitz.

+The company DuckLabs was formerly known as DuckDB Labs.
+In August 2026, DuckLabs was acquired by Amazon; its employees will join the Amazon Web Services subsidiary.

 DuckDB Foundation

 The independent non-profit DuckDB Foundation safeguards the long-term maintenance and development of DuckDB.
 The foundation holds much of the intellectual property of the project and is funded by charitable donations.
 The DuckDB Foundation's statutes ensure DuckDB remains open-source under the MIT license in perpetuity.